Your arsenal of electric guitar techniques is the key to a great performance of your music.

 People like that had techniques that were and are far above normal.

-Eddie Van Halen has been around for awhile now and he is probably best know for using the guitar technique called tapping and the amazing use of harmonics and whammy bar genius.
+Eddie Van Halen has been around for awhile now and he is probably best known for using the guitar technique called tapping and the amazing use of harmonics and whammy bar genius.

 Where did he learn these skill?